NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

 .. image:: ../images/select_ropsten_network.png
   :width: 300

-2. Navigate to `Ropsten Ethereum Faucet <https://faucet.ropsten.be/>`_ and enter your metamask first account address there to have ethers transferred in your account.
+2. Navigate to `Ropsten Ethereum Faucet <https://faucet.ropsten.be/>`_ and enter your metamask first account address there to have free ethers transferred to your account.

 .. image:: ../images/account_copied.png
   :width: 300

-You can copy your account address from metamask like this,
+You can copy your account address from MetaMask like this:

 .. image:: ../images/ropsten_faucet.png